 A trade war erupts when countries enforce tariffs or quotas on imports, and other nations retaliate similarly.
 As it continues to intensify, a trade war could bring international trade to a virtual halt.
 A country can start a trade war in a bid to safeguard its domestic markets and create job opportunities, and those benefits can last for a short period of time.
-But in the long run, trade wars cause loss of jobs and hinder the economic development of a nation.
+But in the long run, trade wars cause the loss of jobs and hinder the economic development of a nation.

 Subscribe to our Newsletter!